proxytranslation/user-docs/introduction/getting-started.md

 - Which pages are targeted for translation?
 Which pages need to be excluded?
 Ask the client if they have a specific page list.

-- does the site have mixed-language content?
+- Does the site have mixed-language content?
 If yes, ask the client to specify the source language(s) they need translated.

-- is there an extant Translation Memory that could be used?
+- Is there an extant Translation Memory that could be used?

-- is there any region-specific content?
+- Is there any region-specific content?
 Does the site use geolocation?

-- is there any content behind a secure login?
+- Is there any content behind a secure login?

-- are there any subdomains? example.com and blog.example.com require two separate projects that need to be linked.
+- Are there any subdomains?
+Example.com and blog.example.com require two separate projects that need to be linked.

-- are there any other special requirements?
+- Are there any other special requirements?

-- is there any Javascript-generated content?
+- Is there any Javascript-generated content?

 If you answered yes to any of those questions, that will require some deliberation, often beyond the primary focus of translators: UI fixes and a measure of fiddling with what's under the hood - take those expenses into account when you make your quote.

-**NOTE!**: If you are unsure as to how to go about translating a part of a website, feel free to contact our **Support Centre** and we'll help you get an accurate picture of the required effort and costs.
+If you are unsure as to how to go about translating a part of a website, feel free to contact our **Support Centre** and we'll help you get an accurate picture of the required effort and costs.

 It is also advised to negotiate the expected workflow with the client at the quoting phase.
 The translation of a website is, in most cases, a never-ending process, as new content is added to the original site at certain intervals.